OneBusAway/onebusaway-multiregion-support/README.md

+# Archive Notice

+This repository is no longer in use.
+Multiregion management for OBA has been moved into OBACloud, maintained by OBA's parent organization, Open Transit Software Foundation.

 # Multi-Region support files for OneBusAway

 This project generates files that serve as the [OneBusAway Regions API](https://github.com/OneBusAway/onebusaway/wiki/Multi-Region#regions-rest-api), which helps the OneBusAway clients find servers across multiple regions within the same app.